-In-lake Prevention Strategy
+In-water Prevention Strategy

 Substantial Supporting Data

 Water level fluctuations (drawdown) may be defined as the lowering of the water level to expose littoral zone habitat and sediments, with the goal to switch the water body from a turbid, algae-dominated system to a clear-water, plant-dominated system (Scheffer et al. 1993).
-However, the timing of the water level drawdown is critical, because summer-time drawdowns can increase cyanobacteria production given the increased water retention time, increased water temperature, and nutrients (Bakker and Hilt 2016).
+However, the timing of the water level drawdown is critical because summertime drawdowns can increase cyanobacteria production given the increased water retention time, increased water temperature, and nutrients (Bakker and Hilt 2016).
 In shallow lakes, lower water elevations at key times of the year may promote the growth of submerged and emergent macrophytes due to increased light availability and reduce the potential for cyanobacteria development (Coops and Hosper 2002, Scheffer and van Nes 2007).
-Mechanisms that indirectly affect cyanobacteria development during drawdown include exposure of over-wintering cyanobacteria populations on surficial sediments to winter freezes, disruption and loss of colonizable habitat for benthic cyanobacteria (Turner et al. 2005), uptake of nutrients by macrophytes, excretion of allelopathic substances by macrophytes that may inhibit cyanobacteria growth (Hilt and Gross 2008), or development of macrophyte beds that support invertebrate and fish assemblages (Bakker and Hilt 2016).
+Mechanisms that indirectly affect cyanobacteria development during drawdown include exposure of overwintering cyanobacteria populations on surficial sediments to winter freezes, disruption and loss of colonizable habitat for benthic cyanobacteria (Turner et al. 2005), uptake of nutrients by macrophytes, excretion of allelopathic substances by macrophytes that may inhibit cyanobacteria growth (Hilt and Gross 2008), or development of macrophyte beds that support invertebrate and fish assemblages (Bakker and Hilt 2016).
 In contrast, water level drawdown is often used in deeper lakes to reduce aquatic nuisance plants and fish.
 Due to the timing of drawdown (for example, winter), the strategy generally limits the effectiveness of managing cyanobacteria blooms.

 |NATURE OF HCB

 Withdrawal can be accomplished through pumping sub-thermocline water from depth into downstream areas.
 A special withdrawal tube—an Olszewski pipe, with openings set at depths below the thermocline—has been used in the past.
 In lakes or reservoirs with dam outlets at depth, if those outlets are deeper than the thermocline, then opening the outlets following stratification and nutrient accumulation at depth could remove the regenerated nitrogen and phosphorus, thereby limiting access by cyanobacteria populations in the epilimnion.

 At Milford Reservoir in Kansas, which has a surface area of over 15,000 acres, the management plan implemented since 2017 incorporates a spring drawdown that exposes a broad shallow area in the upper portion of the water body; this is specifically designed to reduce habitat where cyanobacterial blooms develop (USACE 2019).
 While some studies have found success implementing drawdowns to control benthic cyanobacteria, others, such as Turner et al. (2005), saw no significant effect of three consecutive winter drawdowns.
 Despite loss of colonizable substrate, Turner et al. (2005) attributed their observations to short turnover times of benthic cyanobacteria, mobility, and increases in algae associated with nutrient pulses.

 Relative cost per growing season: Hypolimnetic withdrawal